symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

       ``host``; IP address or domain name of your node.
       ``friendlyName``; Name of your node for display purposes.
-      ``version``; Version of catapult-server used by your node.
+      ``version``; Version of catapult-client used by your node.
 Leave empty to use the current one.
       ``roles``; A comma-separated list of the following values: ``Peer``, ``Api``, ``Voting``, ``IPv4``, ``IPv6``.

    For example: